ArcherDotBuild/React-V8/README.md

 ```

 Now we're gonna have an obj which is gonna have the animal, the breed, and the location, which is gonna be the current state of the form.

+## 22. Class Components

+**State** is how you keep track of like internal state to a component.
+Basically, the same thing that you would use useState for.